abirtasrif/omp-windows/README.md

 ### Guide to setup oh-my-posh with powerline in windows

 01. Install the windows terminal from [store](https://aka.ms/terminal)
-02. Download the powershell by running below command in Windows Terminal (Make sure Terminal is using Windows Powershell) ` winget install JanDeDobbeleer.OhMyPosh -s winget ` if failed to initiate, go to windows store and install app installer.
+02. Download the OhMyPosh by running below command in Windows Terminal (Make sure Terminal is using Windows Powershell) ` winget install JanDeDobbeleer.OhMyPosh -s winget ` if failed to initiate, go to windows store and install app installer.
 Below picture for reference-